Sabercat Trail and Fossil Museum Projects

 From the Museum, there is an overpass over the 680 and road leads to Osgood.
 There is also a bridge structure connecting a trail in the picture.
 Were does it go?

-David Chu asked almost 2 years ago
+David Chu asked about 2 years ago

 Hello, thank you for your question!
 In addition to the new trail connection over I-680, the project includes a trail over Mission Creek that connects the Museum to the planned Irvington BART station (referred to as the “North Trail”).
 A map of these trail alignments can be found on the project website.